Honey-Pi/honeypi-pcb/PCB_V2.x/README.md

 Printed circuit board (PCB) for the Raspberry Pi ZERO to connect various sensors.
 Pitch lenght 2.x mm for Grove plugs or similar
 Pitch lenght 2.54 mm for terminal blocks as an alternative
-3 possible power supply
+Three differend possible power supplies possible
 5x HX711...
-9x DS18b20
+8x DS18b20 + 1x DS18b20 (TO-92 onboard)
-1x BME680
+1x BME680 / BME280
 1x I²C interface
 1x PCF8591
+incl.
+WittyPi interface

 Designed for the Raspian Zero and not for Raspian Pi 1 to 4